teamputtygen/hn-docs/docs/administrator/cloud-configuration.rst

-Cloud accounts for each organization (tenant) have been created on the three cloud infrastructures that provide resources to the Rhea Consortium's hybrid cloud platform--Advania, Exoscale, and OTC.
+Cloud accounts for each organization (tenant) have been created on the three cloud infrastructures that provide resources to the Rhea Consortium's hybrid cloud platform--Exoscale.
 An organization's users share access to these accounts via Nuvla.
 The organization's (tenant's) administrator decides who has access to these credentials.

 Cloud Accounts
 --------------